fdschneider/bexis_traits/whitepaper_draft.md

 To record potential sources of noise or bias, the methods and procedures of fixation and preservation of the specimen (column `preparations`), method of measurement (`measurementMethod`), the person conducting the measurement (`measurementDeterminedBy`), the date at which the measurement was obtained (`measurementDeterminedDate`) are recorded.

 One issue of transparency of data is that the degree of taxonomic resolution at the time of observation of the specimen might be unclear.
 For instance, for literature data, the  data source might report trait values on the family or genus level, but the data author infers and reports the trait data at species level (e.g. if the entire genus reportedly shares the same trait value).
+Those cases are documented in the column `measurementResolution`

-For some measured values, authors would report aggregate data of repeated measurements or pooled measurements, e.g. by weighing a multiple individuals simultaneously and calculating an average.
+For some measured values, authors would report aggregate data of repeated measurements or pooled measurements, e.g. by weighing multiple individuals simultaneously and calculating an average.
 In these cases, recording the number of individuals (`individualCount`) along with a dispersion measure (e.g. variance or standard deviation, `dispersion`) or range of values (e.g. min and max of values observed in the field `measurementValueMin`, `measurementValueMax`) is adviced.
 The field `statisticalMethod` names the method for data aggregation (e.g. mean or median) or averaging as well as the variation or range.

 #### Extension on observation context (occurence)